Last updated on November 4, 2025

 And we've reached the finale of this deep dive on how finality counters work in MTG!

-Matt Tabak said that finality counters will be a mechanic that we can expect to see in most MTG sets, so I'm pretty certain WotC will in the future also print more cards that move, remove, or care about counters, and perhaps even use this new “counter tech” on more abilities.
+Since being discovered in The Lost Caverns of Ixalan, finality counters are a mechanic that you can expect to see in most MTG sets, so I'm hopeful WotC prints more cards that move, remove, or care about counters, and perhaps even use this new “counter tech” on more abilities.

-I hope you've enjoyed this mechanical deep dive, and if you have comments or questions please drop a comment below, stop by the Draftsim Discord for a chat, or ping me on the social network formerly known as Twitter.
+I hope you enjoyed this mechanical deep dive, and if you have questions, drop a comment below, stop by the Draftsim Discord for a chat, or ping me on the Draftsim X.

 Now time for this article's Dramatic Finale!